-- Executive opinion about the role of the educational system in meeting the needs of a competitive economy is one (though only one) qualitative indicator of how well the education system is functioning. - From 2005 to 2010 the Irish education system was seen by those executives completing the survey as better than the European average in meeting the needs of a competitive economy.
-However, the gap was closing. - From 2010, the opinion of executives that Ireland's education system meets the needs of a competitive economy has improved overall.
-Ireland ranked third European country on this indicator in 2017.
+- Executive opinion about the role of the educational system in meeting the needs of a competitive economy is one (though only one) qualitative indicator of how well the education system is functioning. - From 2010, the opinion of executives that Ireland's education system meets the needs of a competitive economy has improved overall.
+Ireland ranked fourth European country on this indicator in 2018.